When news happens, text CHRON and your photos or videos to 80360. Or contact us by email & phone.

-The 67-year-old actress gave a majestic performance as the Queen - the role which won her an Oscar - to an all-star crowd at the Gielgud Theatre - and made sure she was not upstage by two adorable Corgis.
+The 67-year-old actress gave a majestic performance as the Queen - a role which has previously won her an Oscar - to an all-star crowd at the Gielgud Theatre - and made sure she was not upstaged by two adorable Corgis.

 The play - directed by Stephen Daldry and written by Peter Morgan, who also wrote 2006 film The Queen - shows an imagined series of conversations between the Queen and her prime ministers during their regular private audiences.

-Mirren had the audience in stitches when she fell asleep during a meeting with David Cameron.
-Speaking of the Duke of Edinburgh's health, she said: "We're both hanging in there, just... a bit like your coalition with the Liberal Democrats."
+Helen had the audience in stitches during the show as her character fell asleep during a meeting with David Cameron.
+Speaking of the Duke of Edinburgh's health, her Queen said: "We're both hanging in there, just... a bit like your coalition with the Liberal Democrats."